jimniels/blog/_posts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 - `iosicongallery.com/logic-remote-20170711`
 - `iosicongallery.com/logic-remote-170711`

-Indicating the date as a single unit of text with no dividing hyphens felt like a more natural division (yet simultaneously unification) of information.
+Indicating the date as a single unit of text with no dividing hyphens felt like a more natural division (yet simultaneously a unification) of information.
 To me, this made the URL more parseable and readable as a human being.
 The date part of the URL feels like “this exists as one of those computer ID things”.
 However, if you looked closer you can discern the information encoded within: a date.
 This felt like the right balance in terms of a human brain parsing the URL and the computer needing unique IDs on a post-by-post basis.
 The date reads more inconsequential than the slug yet it remains parseable by humans.
 It’s readable, but not on the same level of readability as the hyphenated slug.
-The more relevant information to the casual human parsing the link stands out (the slug) while the date fades into the background yet remains discernible.
+The more relevant information to the casual human parsing the link is the slug and it stands out over the date which fades into the background (yet remains discernible).
 The more familiar you become with the site, the more easily you’d recognize this  pattern in the URLs, which really is the only point in time I think that piece of information starts becoming important to you.
 This made it feel like the right design.

 With that justification in mind, I weighed my last two options: